wpfleger96/Calculator/README.md

 That's right, you'll be implementing recursive methods for addition, subtraction, multiplication, division, factorial, and exponentiation.

+## Project Tasks

+ 1. Implement a basic implementation of the <code>Math</code> interface in the
+    <code>BasicMath</code> class.
+The implementations for **all** the methods in
+    this class are to be non-recursive.
+ 2. Implement a recursive implementation of the <code>Math</code> interface in the <code>RecursiveMath</code> class. the implementations for **all** the methods in this class are to be recursive.
+We will discuss how to do the addition operation recursively in class.
+ 3. Design and implement a GUI interface for your calculator app in the
+    <code>Calculator</code> class using Java Swing.
+You may need to add methods
+    to this file as needed in order make your GUI functional.
+Currently, the skeleton code for this class contains an example of how to create a button in Swing and how to listen and react to it being clicked.
+ 4. Create JUnit tests for both the <code>BasicMath</code> and <code>RecursiveMath</code>
+    classes in the <code>src/test/java/calc/1302</code> directory.
+This
+    directory already includes some unit tests for <code>Driver</code> and
+    <code>ReversePolishNotation</code> classes that your instructor has
+    implemented.

 ## Resources

 The files for this project are hosted Github using <code>git</code>.
 They can be